samses39/Project-Sudoku-Generator---Samuel-Sesquin---APCSA/README.md

 - The board is always a correct Sudoku solution.

 Files included:
-- SudokuGenerator.java → Main program file
+- SudokuGenerator.java in Main program file
-- DesignDocument.pdf → Explanation of program design
+- DesignDocument.pdf in Explanation of program design
-- README.md → Project overview and instructions
+- README.md in Project overview and instructions